XCentium/SC-Plugin-Gift-Wrap/README.md

 ```

 ### GiftBoxFee Cart Adjustment
 When working with a `Cart` object, `Adjustments` collection will contain `GiftBoxFee` adjustment.
-Cart totals will includes the adjustment.
+Cart totals will be calculated to include the adjustment as well.
 ```json
 {
     "AdjustmentType":"GiftBox",